Hold22Dist/DistCLJava/README.md

 # DistCLJava
 ### HOW TO USE CLIENT:

-Navigate to the folder where the .jar file is located (e.g, C:\Users\DistCLJava)
+Navigate to the folder where the .jar file is located (e.g, C:\Users\DistCLJava), then enter:

 ```
-Type: java -jar DIST_CL.jar
+ java -jar DIST_CL.jar
 ```
+In the command prompt